Health and Social Care FdSc

 What makes Health and Social Care at Worcester special?

-- Flexibility: successful completion can lead to entry on to Year 2 of our Nursing degree, and Year 3 of our Health & Applied Social Sciences or Health Studies degrees
+- Possibilities to progress on to year 2 of our Nursing degree, and year 3 of our Applied Health & Social Care degree.

 My confidence soared and I felt I had finally found a subject matter that I understood and could relate to.